avecnavadita/QBASIC/README.md

 We can append these symbols at the end of variable names instead of using DIM statements to declare the type of the variable.

 ```
-name$        'name = "Laxmi Prasad Devkota"
+name$        'Laxmi Prasad Devkota
-height%      'height = 120
+height%      '120
-price!       'price = 199.99
+price!
+'199.99
 ```

-## Basic commands
+## Commands

 Commands are instructions written in a program to do certain things.
-Since QBASIC is a high level language, those instructions are given using english language which we in our day to day activities.
+Often, they are also called as Statements.
+Since QBASIC is a high level language, those instructions are given using english language which we use in our day to day activities.

-### Comment
+### Adding Comment

 We use comments to add descriptions to a program or code blocks.
 It makes the code more readable.
 Comments never gets interpreted and executed.